-Reinforcing steel and other structural steel products manufactured from carbon steel billets are not reused at end of life but can be recycled to the same (or higher/lower) quality of steel depending upon the metallurgy and processing of the recycling route.
+Structural steel products manufactured from carbon steel slabs are not reused at end of life but can be recycled to the same (or higher/lower) quality of steel depending upon the metallurgy and processing of the recycling route.

 It is a high value resource, so efforts are made to recycle steel scrap rather than disposing of it at EoL.
-A recycling rate of 95% is typical for reinforcing steel products
+A recycling rate of 95% is typical for steel products